The Developmental Psychology Definition

 One way that developmental psychology optimizes development and learning is through specific theories about growth and brain development.
 There are many theories in developmental psychology, and sometimes they are contradictory.
 Research is ongoing to determine the best methods for understanding and exploring development.

 The continuity vs. discontinuity argument is about the stages of life that children and adults go through.
-Psychologists who believe in continuity assert that normal development is a gradual and continual process.
+Developmental psychologists who believe in continuity assert that normal development is a gradual and continual process.
 Children develop much in the same way as they grow taller.

 The nature vs. nurture debate is among the oldest psychological and philosophical debates.
 Some psychologists believe that nature, or genetics, primarily dictates a child's development, while others believe that nurture, or environmental factors, play the most significant role.
-However, many modern psychologists have found that both can play an equal role.
+However, many modern psychologists have found that both can play an equal role in development.

 The stability vs. change argument is about personality.
 Psychologists who are pro-stability believe that some aspects of the personality are present upon birth and cannot change.
 Pro-change psychologists believe that your environment, family interactions, life experiences, and other factors can change your personality over time.
 For example, children who spend their early years in an orphanage and struggle to develop socially as babies may become more outgoing and affectionate in a stable family home.
 However, most psychologists believe that a combination of the two is possible.